MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/create-estimate-quote-line.md

 ms.search.validFrom: 2020-10-01
 ---

-# Creating estimates on a quote line
+# Create estimates on a quote line

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_